 Purpose and Objectives of Advising Program

 The CPHS pharmacy advising program seeks to support the mission of Drake University and the pharmacy program in the provision of a student-centered learning environment.
-The pharmacy advising program personnel includes the faculty advisor and the Office of Academic and Student Affairs.
+The pharmacy advising program personnel includes the faculty advisor and the Office of Student Affairs & Enrollment Management.
 Through this team, students have multiple sources of information to address the Drake general education and pharmacy program curricular objectives.
 The mechanics of these curricula will be addressed through the individual education plan.
 This plan will be developed by the student with input from the faculty advisor and College's student service personnel.
 The plan will seek to achieve the following:

 The educational plan will be used to form the student advising portfolio, resume, marketing portfolio, and other future information pieces that provide evidence of the student's development of skills, knowledge, and abilities.